jakehffn/jakehffn/README.md

 <h1 align="Left">Hello!
 I'm Jake </h1>
-<h4 align="Left">I'm a software engineer interested in graphics, type systems, and low-level programming. </h4>
+<h4 align="Left">I'm a software engineer and C++ enthusiast interested in graphics, type systems, and low-level programming. </h4>

 I'm currently open to work!
 Feel free to contact me at one of the links below.